NISL-MSU/MultiSetSR/README.md

 </p>

 We present a novel transformer model called "Multi-Set Transformer" to solve the MSSP problem.
-The model is pre-trained on a large dataset of synthetic symbolic expressions using an entropy-based loss function.
+The model is pre-trained on a large dataset of synthetic symbolic expressions.
 The identification process of the functional form between each variable and the system's response is viewed as a sequence of MSSP problems:

 <p align="center">